Amiriyah shelter bombing: Background

-The Amiriyah shelter was used in the Iran–Iraq War and the Persian Gulf War by hundreds of civilians.
+The Amiriyah shelter was used in the Iran–Iraq War and the Gulf War by hundreds of civilians.
 According to the U.S. military, the shelter at Amiriyah had been targeted because it fit the profile of a military command center; electronic signals from the locality had been reported as coming from the site, and spy satellites had observed people and vehicles moving in, and out of the shelter.

-Charles E. Allen, the CIA's National Intelligence Officer for Warning, supported the selection of bomb targets during the Persian Gulf War.
+Charles E. Allen, the CIA's National Intelligence Officer for Warning, supported the selection of bomb targets during the Gulf War.
 He coordinated intelligence with Colonel John Warden, who headed the U.S. Air Force's planning cell known as "Checkmate".
 On 10 February 1991, Allen presented his estimate to Colonel Warden that Public Shelter Number 25 in the southwestern Baghdad suburb of Amiriyah had become an alternative command post and showed no sign of being used as a civilian bomb shelter.
-However, Human Rights Watch noted in 1991, "It is now well established, through interviews with neighborhood residents, that the Ameriyya structure was plainly marked as a public shelter and was used throughout the air war by large numbers of civilians".
+However, Human Rights Watch noted in 1991, "It is now well established, through interviews with neighborhood residents, that the [Amiriyah] structure was plainly marked as a public shelter and was used throughout the air war by large numbers of civilians".

-A former United States Air Force general who worked as "the senior targeting officer for the Royal Saudi Air Force", an "impeccable source" according to Robert Fisk, said in the aftermath of the bombing that "[Richard I.] Neal talked about camouflage on the roof of the bunker.
+A former United States Air Force general who worked as "the senior targeting officer for the Royal Saudi Air Force", an "impeccable source" according to Robert Fisk, asserted in the aftermath of the bombing that "[Richard I.] Neal talked about camouflage on the roof of the bunker.
 But I am not of the belief that any of the bunkers around Baghdad have camouflage on them.
 There is said to have been barbed wire there but that's normal in Baghdad...
 There's not a single soul in the American military who believes that this was a command-and-control bunker...
 We thought it was a military personnel bunker.
 Any military bunker is assumed to have some civilians in it.
 We have attacked bunkers where we assume there are women and children who are members of the families of military personnel who are allowed in the military bunkers".

 Satellite photos and electronic intercepts indicating this alternative use as a command and control center were regarded as circumstantial and unconvincing to Brigadier General Buster Glosson, who had primary responsibility for targeting.
 Glosson commented that the assessment wasn't "worth a shit".
+However, the unnamed human source in Iraq warned the Central Intelligence Agency (CIA) that the Iraqi Intelligence Service had begun operating in the shelter.
+In addition, military vehicles were seen parked near the shelter.
+The US military stated that it did not know that many Iraqi officers had brought wives and children to shelter in the bunker, despite surveillance of the bunker by satellites and reconnaissance aircraft.
+According to residents, civilians had been going in and out of the shelter for "weeks"; an Al Jazeera English journalist argues this should have given the military "ample time" to detect the presence of civilians.

 On 11 February, Shelter Number 25 was added to the USAF's attack plan.